safe-global/safe-docs/docs/intro_03_gnosis_safe.md

 ### High Security

-With the **multi-signature** functionality in the Gnosis Safe, one can predefine a list of owner accounts, which can be represented by either EOAs or other smart contract accounts, and a threshold number of accounts required to confirm a transaction.
-Once the threshold of predefined accounts have confirmed a transaction, the Safe transaction can be executed.
+Gnosis Safe's **multi-signature** functionality allows you to define a list of owner accounts and a threshold number of accounts required to confirm a transaction.
+Once the threshold of owner accounts have confirmed a transaction, the Safe transaction can be executed.
+Owners can either be EOAs or other smart contract accounts.

 ### Ether less accounts